Hard Facts, Naked Truths And Dark Secrets: Type O Negative’s Peter Steele

 Another song about drugs and alcohol.

-Why didn’t you do it?
+Why didn’t you go through with it?

 Because I am a coward.
 And because I feel responsible for my family, especially my mother.